 How to systematically reduce fractions:

-To quickly figure out what the GCF of the numerator and denominator of a fraction is, write out the prime factorizations of the numerator and denominator.
+To quickly figure out the GCF of the numerator and denominator, write out the prime factorizations of the numerator and denominator.
 The GCF is what you get when you multiply all the prime factors shared by both numerator and denominator.
 It's all about the overlap.

-We can see that 3 divides both the numerator and the denominator.
-When we go ahead and divide the numerator and denominator each by 3 we get .
-This process is also called "canceling out" the 3's from the top and bottom of the fraction.
+We can see that 3 divides into both the numerator and the denominator.
+When we go ahead and divide the numerator and denominator each by 3, we get .
+This process is also called "canceling out" the 3s from the top and bottom of the fraction.
 Apparently, they didn't get very good ratings.
 They were really just appealing to the prime number demographic.

-There is a huge benefit to this process of canceling out the common prime factors to arrive at a reduced fraction.
-Since a number is completely determined by its prime factorization, the upshot is that, even though there are many, many equivalent fractions representing the same rational number, there is only one fully reduced fraction!
-It's like you've been dating around and have met plenty of perfectly nice guys, but finally you've found "the one!"
-And all you had to do was reduce him to practically nothing!
+There's a huge benefit to this process of canceling out the common prime factors to arrive at a reduced fraction.
+Even though there are many, many equivalent fractions representing the same rational number, there's only one fully reduced fraction!
+It's like you've been dating around and have met plenty of perfectly nice guys, but finally you've found "the one."
+And all you had to do was reduce him to practically nothing.
 Oh happy day!